-- the proposal is environmentally acceptable, or can be made so through agreed mitigation or through planning conditions or legal obligations; or - 2. the proposal can provide national, local or community benefits which clearly outweigh the likely adverse impacts to justify the granting of planning permission; and - 3. the applicant can satisfy the criteria set out within Policy SP11. - 13.8 Surface coal extraction is a particularly intrusive method for accessing and utilising it as a resource.
+- 1. the proposal is environmentally acceptable, or can be made so through agreed mitigation or through planning conditions or legal obligations; or - 2. the proposal can provide national, local or community benefits which clearly outweigh the likely adverse impacts to justify the granting of planning permission; and - 3. the applicant can satisfy the criteria set out within Policy SP11. - intrusive method for accessing and utilising it as a resource.
 The council will therefore carefully consider the potential adverse impacts associated with surface coal extraction, when considering any such planning application. - 13.9 Applicants will be expected to submit detailed supporting evidence as part of any application for surface coal extraction to clearly demonstrate that the policy requirements have been satisfied.